silshack/spring2016/_posts/ericabrody/2016-02-14-ericabrody-mid-reflection.md

     result += "and " + words[i]
 print "My shopping list is " + result
 ```
-When reading the string chapter- where everything set to a variable, tested out built-in functions and methods with actual values – I created a teststring trinket and tested out different items, exercises in it, commenting out old parts and then running new parts, so I had most of the homework done by the time I finished reading the chapter. :Smile
+When reading the string chapter- where all the examples used variables, I tested out built-in functions and methods with actual values – I created a teststring trinket and tested out different items, exercises in it, commenting out old parts and then running new parts, so I had most of the homework done by the time I finished reading the chapter. :Smile
 <iframe src="https://trinket.io/embed/python/bcd0df56cd" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 Since these exercises took less time than expected, I played around with exercises 3 and 4 using the turtle to write rather than standard print commands.